Other Articles from Serah Nderi

 How To Rebuild Your Credit in 6 Simple Ways

-When my wife and I decided to get married, we made up our minds on having a big white wedding.
+When my husband and I decided to get married, we made up our minds on having a big white wedding.
 We had always wanted a royal theme and because weddings only happen once, we took a personal loan.

 That loan (and Pinterest board!) helped us get our dream wedding that our friends still talk about and a vacation in Zanzibar where my wife had always wanted to go.
 We decided to spend the first two years afterwards paying off the loan.
 No big deal, right?
 Wrong!!
 Two years down the line, we still had not managed to pay the loan and we were deep in debt.
 While I never regret having a big wedding, I do regret not planning for it earlier.

 While personal loans enable to you to enjoy experiences, remember that they earn interest.
 If you get into debt like I did, you can rebuild your credit in 6 simple ways.
 It takes discipline but it is not impossible – let’s dive in on how to do this:

 Creditors are people just like you and me and appreciate cooperation.
 Contact your creditors and explain your situation upfront.
 From there you can get their advice to then proceed to arrange for a payment plan including method, date and amount included.
 If you have had a good credit score before and this is your first debt, ask for leniency and come up with a plan that you know you can deliver on.

 Now that you and the bank have come to an agreement on the payments, pay them on time.
 It is of most importance to make sure you keep your word and deliver.
 When it comes to your payment history – the ability to make payments on time makes about 35% of your credit score.

 3. Cut back on Expenses